Isheetas/realtime-packet-visualiser/README.md

 ### Components
 Server (server.js): running on port specified in file, change if required.
 Receive information from client cpaturing (realtime_capture.py), and send to plotter (app.js)

 Web App (app.js): Connected to server, and plotting the data found.
-Script embedded in index.html
+Script embedded in index.html.
+Change this file, to change the metrics being plotted and the layout of plot.

 Packet capture (realtime_capture.py): Connected to server, and captures packets from interface and sends data to server.
 Makes use of the library Scapy python.